Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 <pba-cols>
 <pba-col center>

-- Origins and Tracks
+- Origins and tracks
-- Lifecycle of a Referendum
+- Lifecycle of a referendum
 - Support and approval threshold curves
 - The Polkadot Fellowship
-- Vote Delegation by Track
+- Vote delegation by track
 - OpenGov and governance goals

 </pba-col>